johanvandegriff/ruegolike/DEV.md

 ## level 2: message system
 ### player verbs
-* view message log: m
+* view message log: m (actually not implemented until tabs)
 ### messages
 * running into a wall: "oof!"
 * going up stairs: "you walk up the stairs"
 * going down stairs: "you walk down the stairs"
+* entering a new level: "this level you have entered looks completely new to you"
+* note: must deal with multiple messages with "--more--"